 State-of-the-art simulations will allow you to dive into the fundamental mechanisms behind these technologies.
 There will be various product demonstrations on an extensive exhibition.
 And any question you may still have, will be answered during the technical presentations, which may include live scientific measurements.

-Get active and join us; we are looking forward to meeting you there!
+Get active and register; we are looking forward to meeting you there!

 Day 1 – Tuesday 12 November 2019